luyangkenneth/evolution-of-resumes/index.md

 - Shrinking the page margins to be as narrow as possible, so that I could fit more content.
 - Not listing my grades.
 - Americanizing everything, because I was going all out to get a US internship this time.
 This also includes conforming to the [first name] [last name] format - it's just easier that way.
-- Removing my high school (what did I say about Americanizing everything? :wink:) from my "Education" section.
+- Removing my high school (what did I say about Americanizing everything? 😉) from my "Education" section.
 - Providing a short description and the location of each company I interned at.
 Again, context is important.

 ![](Y4S1%20(October%202017).png)